 Adult Learner Awards

-Each year, we award $750 bursaries to adults who are working toward a grade 12 certificate or grade 12 equivalency (GED).
+Each year, we award $750 bursaries to adults who are working toward their Canadian Adult Education Credential (CAEC) grade 12 equivalency.

 To qualify for a bursary, you must be an adult who:

-♦ Has not completed grade 12 or GED
+• Has not completed grade 12, CAEC, or GED

 To qualify for a scholarship, you must be an adult who:

-♦ Is enrolled full-time at a post-secondary institution working toward a diploma or degree.
+• Is enrolled full-time at Holland College working toward a diploma or degree

 “Making the decision to return to school has been one of the most rewarding and gratifying experiences of my life.”